Astro vs Next.js: Which Framework Should You Use in 2026?

 - You need API routes and server-side logic

-- You're deploying to Vercel and want the full platform
+- You are deploying to Vercel and want the full platform

 The honest bottom line

-Most developers who ask “Astro or Next.js?” are building content sites — blogs, portfolios, documentation, affiliate sites.
-For those use cases, Astro is the better choice today.
-It’s simpler, faster by default, and designed for exactly that problem.
+Most developers asking “Astro or Next.js?” are building content sites: blogs, portfolios, documentation, affiliate sites.
+For those use cases, Astro is the better choice in 2026.
+It is simpler, faster by default, and designed for exactly that problem.

-Most developers who should be using Next.js already know they need a React application and aren’t really choosing between the two frameworks in the same way.
+Most developers who should be using Next.js already know they need a React application and are not asking this question in the same way.

-If you’re in the middle — maybe a marketing site with a few interactive elements — Astro handles that well with islands.
-You don’t need Next.js for “mostly static with a search widget and a contact form.”
+If you are building a marketing site with a few interactive elements (a search widget, a contact form, a newsletter signup), Astro handles that well with islands.
+You do not need Next.js for “mostly static with some interactive components.”

 Frequently Asked Questions